1tomany/data-uri/README.md

 - `void dumpFile(string $filename, string|resource $content)`
 - `void rename(string $origin, string $target, bool $overwrite = false)`

+An example of the mocked `Filesystem` class can be found in the `ParseDataTest` test class in the [`testParsingDataRequiresReadableFileToExist()` test case](https://github.com/1tomany/data-uri/blob/main/tests/ParseDataTest.php#L51).

-You can validate the data is "written" to the temporary file by combining the mocked `Filesystem` object with a library like [mikey179/vfsstream](https://packagist.org/packages/mikey179/vfsstream).
+If you want to take your tests further, you can validate the data is "written" to the temporary file by combining the mocked `Filesystem` object with a library like [mikey179/vfsstream](https://packagist.org/packages/mikey179/vfsstream).

 ## Credits
 - [Vic Cherubini](https://github.com/viccherubini), [1:N Labs, LLC](https://1tomany.com)